 It was beer.

 Using the loose end of her jacket to protect her hand, she twisted the cap off; then she took a drink.
-When she cut her eyes over and saw him still staring at his own bottle, she grabbed it from him exasperated, opened it, and handed it back.
+When she caught him still staring at his own bottle, she grabbed it from him exasperated, opened it, and handed it back.
 “Cheers,” she said and raised her drink.
 He clinked it, and winced at how the sound carried.
-She sniggered, took a pull, and choked a bit on the foam.
+She sniggered, took a sip, and choked on the foam.
 She wiped her chin, laughing quietly.

-Not wanting to seem timid, he went ahead and took a swig.
-The beer was salty, sweet, and only slightly bitter, a little syrupy, he thought.
+Not wanting to seem timid, he went ahead and took a drink.
+The beer was salty, slightly bitter, and cloying, a little syrupy, he thought.
 Occasionally, his dad would pour him a small glass to share at Thanksgiving or a special event, but he’d never had an entire bottle.

 “Good, huh?” she said.
 “They had over half a case left in their tent.”